sakrist/jsb/README.md

 ## Project Description

 The idea of the project is to create an ability to control  C++ objects from JavaScript code.
-Similar to what Emscripten provides to developers in their solution but with a limited feature set.
+Similar to what Emscripten provides to developers in their solution but with a limited feature set due memory access limitations.

 Project is inspired by Emscripten's embind and later by Boost.Python.